 Calvin Coolidge died of a heart attack on Jan.
 5, 1933.
 Grace Coolidge lived as an active widow for the next 25 years.
 She often attended Red Sox games at Fenway Park, supported her favorite charities and toured Europe in a car, which she drove herself.
 She also flew in planes.

 Grace Coolidge died July 8, 1957 in Northampton, Mass.
-She is buried next to her husband in Plymouth, Vermont.
+She is buried next to her husband in Plymouth, Vt.

 With thanks to the National First Ladies’ Library.
-This story was updated from the 2015 version.
+This story was updated in 2021.